ctb/titus-blog/src/2017-pof-software-archivability.rst

   This is essentially what the software world does with continuous integration.
-  They run all their tests and pipelines all the time, just to check that it's all running.
+  They run all their tests and pipelines all the time, just to check that it's all working.
 (See `"Continuous integration at Google Scale" <www.slideshare.net/JohnMicco1/2016-0425-continuous-integration-at-google-scale>`__.)

   Recently, my #MooreData colleagues Brett Beaulieau and Casey Greene proposed exactly this for *scientific* papers, in their preprint